nculwell/MathStudy/README.md

 Other online lecture offerings include ones from Ohio State and Khan Academy.
 Both seemed a bit slow and basic for my taste, whereas MIT's was more my speed, but then again I already took calculus I in high school so I wasn't starting from scratch.

-For more practice problems, many people rely on Schaum's Outlines and Schaum's 3,000 Solved Problems in Calculus.
+For more practice problems, many people rely on Schaum's Outlines and *Schaum's 3,000 Solved Problems in Calculus*.
 The University of Wisconsin-Madison also has free calculus texts that you can get online; they don't look at all adequate as stand-alone texts for self study, but they do have problems with some solutions included.

 For multivariate calculus, there seems to be a general consensus that the texts that teach "all" of calculus don't do a great job with it.
 (Leithold, for example, stops giving so many proofs at that point in the curriculum and states that they belong in a book dedicated to the subject.)
 The following texts are dedicated to this part of the calculus curriculum in particular (arranged in descending order according to my impression of their usefulness):